anlsys/nrm-core/README.md

 ##### run CI jobs locally:

 you need a gitlab runner at the same version as your CI infrastructure.
 A minima, try `nix-env -iA nixpkgs.gitlab-runner`.
 You can then run a unique job using `./ci <jobname>` or all jobs using `./ci`.
+This runs jobs on your latest local commit.

 ### architecture